SimoneRighitto/Smart-Calculator/implementation/DiscoveryComputingEngines.md

 ## 1. Introduction

-This specification is about the Discovery protocol used in the first step of the Distributed Computing Protocol.
+This specification is about the Dynamic Discovery protocol used in the first step of the Distributed Computing Protocol.
 It is essential for a client to be able to know all computing engines before starting speak with them.
 So we can say that the main goal of the discovery protocol is to let a client discovery all available Computing engines.

 Just to introduce the general idea:
 This protocol uses some defined messages and the broadcasting technique.
-The protocol is divided in 2 possible scenario :
-	a) the client start up and need to discovery computing engines
+The protocol is divided in 2 possible scenario. \n 1) the client start up and need to discovery computing engines
 	b) a computing engine start up and need to announce itself to already active clients

 But before starting with technical details here a brief overview of covered Chapters: